andykimpe/Sentora-Windows-Upgrade/README.md

 for other languages you would have good on the basic translation of inno setup

-and participate in the translation of custom messages
+you can participate in the translation of custom messages

-a note only the language present in inno setup can be added if you want to add a language that does not exist in inno setup it will be wrong first add that if to the project inno setup
+note only the languages present in inno setup can be added if you want to add a language that does not exist in inno Setup, you will first need to add the language in the inno setup project

-default inno setup english language
+default file inno setup english language

 https://github.com/jrsoftware/issrc/blob/main/Files/Default.isl